bmokrytz/TaskBeacon/README.md

 # TaskBeacon

-TaskBeacon is a backend task management API built with FastAPI with authentication, persistent storage, and cloud deployment.
+TaskBeacon is a full-stack task management API built with FastAPI with authentication, persistent storage, and cloud deployment.
+It is currently live at https://www.taskbeacon.ca

 ---